Kajlax/TOW-App/README.md

 - The difficulty of challenges and workouts can be scaled from 25% to 100%.
 - Each challenge and workout can be voted.
 The total score for each challenge/workout is shown.

+### Submitting a challenge/workout:

+- The user can submit a workout through the submit form.
+- Submits will go through a approval process and then published.